 4 Questions About The Music Industry You Should NOT Be Asking

-Escrito por Pancho el 1 de octubre de 2022
+Escrito por Pancho el 27 de mayo de 2016

 Chances are, you are already ruining your potential to succeed in the music industry because you believe in one or more music career myths.
 How do I know?
 I am sent e-mail messages on a constant basis by tons of musicians (all seeking the answers to the WRONG questions).
 These are questions that may seem like good questions on the top level, but are really highly damaging questions that take them far away from their musical dreams.

 To put together a successful career in music as soon as possible, you’ve got to know the questions you do NOT need to be seeking answers to, and understand how to ask much higher quality questions that will put you on the right track toward reaching your music industry goals.